Seagate/cortx-motr/Motr-Terminology-Guide.md

   </tr>
   <tr>
       <td>BE Transaction</td>
       <td>A transaction is a collection of updates.
-User adds an update to a transaction by capturing the update's region.
-User explicitly closes a transaction.
-BE guarantees that a closed transaction is atomic with respect to process crashes that happen after transaction close call returns.
-That is, after such a crash, either all or none of transaction updates will be present in the segment memory when the segment is opened next time.
+A user adds an update to a transaction by capturing the update's region.
+A user explicitly closes a transaction.
+BE guarantees that a closed transaction is atomic with respect to process crashes that happen after the transaction close call returns.
+That is, after such a crash, either all or none of the transaction updates will be present in the segment memory when the segment is opened next time.
 If a process crashes before a transaction closes, BE guarantees that none of transaction updates will be present in the segment memory.
       </td>
   </tr>
 <tr>